mhnasser/marketing_campaign_analysis/README.md

 In this project, given presented a sample dataset, that mocks metainformation on the customer and on the comapany campaign interactions with that customer

-the objective of this project is to understand the data, find business opportunities, insights and to propose any data driven action to optimize the campaigns results & generate value to the company.
+The objective of this project is to understand the data, find business opportunities, insights and to propose any data driven action to optimize the campaigns results & generate value to the company.

 ## The Company